dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   These fees will be outlined in the Statements of Advice and Records of Advice that we prepare, to provide you with a clear understanding of the total initial and ongoing costs of the recommended actions.
 The Product Disclosure Statements that we will provide, issued by the relevant third parties, will also give more detail.

   ### Conflicts of interest, associations or relationships that may affect our advice

   As a wealth manager that is not owned by a bank or product manufacturer, we do not manufacture or distribute our own financial products.
 Any assistance we provide is concerning financial products from third parties.
 We have an obligation to act in your best interests, to avoid conflicts and prioritise your interests.

+  #### Approved Product List

+  Our investment Approved Product List (APL) is based on research conducted by the third-party provider Lonsec.
+As Lonsec receives payments from financial product providers to be rated, this has the effect of limiting our investable universe to products whose issuers have paid Lonsec a fee.

+  Our advice process provides clear guidelines for your adviser to recommend a product or security that is not on the APL, to avoid situations where the APL is unduly restrictive.

   #### Adviser remuneration